AlonGersh/MyCookbook/README.md

 5. **Recipe Export**: Users can export a recipe to a text file if they would like a hard copy.
 The exported file will include a copyright mark acknowledging the recipe's author

-6.**Personal Rating**: Users can rate each recipe on two aspects: how good it tastes and how easy it is to make
+6. **Personal Rating**: Users can rate each recipe on two aspects: how good it tastes and how easy it is to make

 ## Requirements